ara4n/state-experiments/README.md

  ./calc_state.py
  ```

+ ...but each phase needs some manual handholding to specify the right room etc.

+## Design

+The design which this has currently converged on is:

+TL;DR:
+ * order state groups by ID
+ * cut up the list wherever state jump into 'sections'
+ * cut it up further into 'segments' to find points state may jump from or to
+ * reorder these segments via state set similarilty, using travelling salesperson problem optimisation
+ * create a temporal `state` table which tracks how the state sets evolve (based on this ordering, rather than chronologicity, in order to compress flipflopping state sets nicely).

+In detail:

+Firstly, summarise the state sets as of each state group (using state groups as convenient ~chronological identifiers of how state evolves): `calc_minhash.py`:
+ * Select a room ID
+ * Grab the state group DAG into RAM from the `state_group_edges` table
+ * Walk through it in ascending SG ID (i.e. chronological order as seen by the HS)
+ * Calculate the state set at each SG ID
+   * memoizing the sets rather than SQL as you go to speed things up 2-3x
+   * pruning SGs which have served their purpose from RAM as you go, to avoid memory ballooning
+ * Summarise the state sets in a new table, one row per state group, called `minhashes` which:
+   * Tracks how many new state events get added or removed in each state set (`add_count` and `gone_count` columns)
+   * Calculates an 128-long [minhash](https://en.wikipedia.org/wiki/MinHash) signature of the state set.
+     * This works by hashing the state set 128 times, each using a consistent different seed, and storing the numerically minimum 32-bit hash value each time in the array.
+     * As a result, small changes in set membership will cause small changes in the minhash signature, allowing you to compare them as a proxy for comparisons on the actual set.
+   * Calculates 16 LSH ([Locality Sensitive Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing)) bands - simply splitting the 128 minhash array into 16 buckets of 8, and hashing each one.
+ * This means you can rapidly find similar state sets by:
+   * Searching for rows which have at least one LSH band in common (which can be indexed efficiently via GIN in postgres)
+   * If there are no LSH bands in common, fall back to comparing minhash values in common (to minimise islands of unrelated state, which will never compress well)
+   * Then calculating similarity (e.g. jaccard index) for the matching rows and picking the highest jaccard index.
+ * One can eyeball the resulting `minhashes` table by piping the output of this (in a 24-bit color capable terminal like iTerm) through `colorize.py`:
+   * `select sg_id, add_count, gone_count, array(select lpad(to_hex(x), 8, '0') from unnest(lsh_bands) as x) from minhashes order by sg_id;`

+Then, calculate an ordering over the rows of the minhashes table in order to put similar rows (i.e. state sets) closest to each other (`calc_segmented_tsp.py`), so they can compress easily in a temporal table:
+ * First, look for rows where `add_group + gone_count` jumps more than N (where N=10 seems good enough).
+This is either due to a new hunk of state being set, received, or a state reset.
+ * We then load the sequence of state groups, and split the list into "sections" based on these jump points.
+ * Then, we go through each section, looking for "branch points", i.e:
+   * Finding the most similar preceeding state-set to the starting state-set of that section
+   * Finding the most similar succeeding state-set to the ending state-set of that section
+   * (In practice, if we search the whole minhashes table for branch points rather than just looking in the past for prior branchpoints or future for subsequent ones, we get worse results)
+ * We then cut each section into "segments", wherever there's a branch point.
+ * As we go, we load the LSH & minhashes for the segment start/end points from the minhashes table.
+ * Finally, having split the SG ordering up into segments, we reorder them to minimise the similarity distance from the end of one segment to the start of the next.
+   * This is effectively solving the Travelling Salesperson Problem (TSP).
+   * We calculate a distance adjacency matrix (`distance[i][j] = distance(i -> j)`) similarly to when finding the branchpoints:
+     * If LSH bands in common, nearness is 8x the number of LSH bands in common.
+(Currently approximated as the length of the overlapping LSH band values, although it really should be the hamming distance)
+     * Failing that, nearness is 1x the number of minhash bands in common.
+     * Distance is then 128 - nearness (given TSP optimises for minimal distance)
+   * TSP optimisation is NP-hard: a complete solution means comparing every possible path - so O(N!), which is completely impractical.
+   * Instead, by default we solve using [elkai](https://github.com/fikisipi/elkai) ([Lin-Kernighan Heuristic](https://en.wikipedia.org/wiki/Lin%E2%80%93Kernighan_heuristic))
+     * This takes ~4.5h on my M1 MBP for 2,400 segments, but seems to provide a good result.
+   * Alternatively, we can use [Ant Colony Optimisation](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) to get a ~5x worse result, but in ~60s: `aco.py`.
+ * Finally, we update the `ordering` column of the `minhashes` table to be a column you can `ORDER BY` in order to get the shuffled order.
+ * One can eyeball the resulting ordered `minhashes` table using a similar query as before.
+   * `select sg_id, ordering, add_count, gone_count, array(select lpad(to_hex(x), 8, '0') from unnest(lsh_bands) as x) from minhashes order by ordering, sg_id;`

+Finally, we actually calculate the temporal state table: `calc_state.py`:
+ * We create a new table called `state` which tracks which state events exist as of a given state group.
+ * We walk through the `minhashes` table, ordered by our new ordering (i.e. ordered by set similarity, not chronologically).
+   * Each row describes the state set at a given state group.
+ * We load the state-set for each state group
+ * We compare it with the previous state-set
+ * For each new state event which has appeared, we add a new row to the `state` table, tracking the row index (and SG ID for ease of debugging) where that event appeared.
+ * For each state event which has disappeared, we update the most recent row for that event in the `state` table, tracking the row index (and SG ID) where it disappeared.
+ * Then, we can simply and efficiently query the current state of the room as of a given point:
+   * current state: `select * from state where end_index is null`
+   * historical state: `select * from state where start_index <= 50000 and (end_index is null or end_index > 50000);`
+ * With appropriate indexes, this ends up being ~5x faster than doing a recursive SG lookup in SQL.

+In future, a much better heuristic for reordering the state groups by similarity would likely be to use a state DAG.
+But as we don't have a state DAG currently, we use the brute-force minhash similarity approach instead.
+The good news is that we can compress existing tables by brute-force (like this), and then switch to state-DAG-linearisation for efficiently maintaining the temporal table in future.

+## Results

+Using ~20% of Matrix HQ as a sample set (large enough to be representative; small enough to fit on my disk and be relatively fast to process):
+ * Considered state groups with IDs < 600M
+ * Input:
+   * 82,413 state groups (83,052 in the `state_groups` table; 82,413 groups based on edges)
+   * 81,545 `state_group_edges`
+   * 16,921,672 `state_groups_state` entries
+   * 78,493 total state events
+ * Output
+   * 2401 segments
+   * 253,125 rows in the temporal `state` table (with elkai)

+Therefore we get a 1.49% compression ratio (66x improvement)

+This can likely be improved further by:
+ * Using linearised state DAGs as the ordering for the temporal table rather than solving TSP
+ * Being smarter about

+ ## Perf

+ Running this on the first 85K SGs of Matrix HQ (out of 410K):
+  * Takes 1h of calc_minhash (but isn't remotely memoised or parallelised yet)
+  * Takes 10 minutes to find all the branch points (2391 segments)
+  * TSP via elkai takes 5 hours
+  * TSP via ACO takes about 60 seconds.

+## Notes

 * compress.py
   * walks synapse's SG tables for a given room_id, turning them into a new temporal table called `state`, which tracks in which SG ID each event_id got added and removed from the current state set.
   * the resulting temporal table is 8436 rows (from 79,690 state group state rows, and across 7376 state groups, total state events 7068, max room state of 465 state events, for #nvi)